Police Squad!

 Police Squad! is an American television series created by David Zucker, Jim Abrahams, and Jerry Zucker for the American Broadcasting Company.
 It stars Leslie Nielsen as Frank Drebin and Alan North as Captain Ed Hocken.
 A spoof of police procedurals and many other television shows and movies, the series features Zucker, Abrahams and Zucker's usual sight gags, wordplay, and non sequiturs.
 It resembles the Lee Marvin police show M Squad (in particular the opening credits) and the late 1960s series Felony Squad.
-Airing from March 4 to July 8, 1982, it was canceled after six episodes, though it was followed by the critically successful The Naked Gun film series from 1988 to 1994, along with the 2025 legacy sequel.
+Airing from March 4 to July 8, 1982, it was canceled after six episodes, though it was followed by the critically successful The Naked Gun film series from 1988 to 1994, along with the 2025 legacy sequel The Naked Gun.

 Overview

 Police Squad! was created by David Zucker, Jim Abrahams, and Jerry Zucker (ZAZ), who had previously worked on the films The Kentucky Fried Movie (1977) and Airplane!
 (1980).
 ZAZ wanted to make another spoof film similar to Airplane!, using the television series M Squad as a basis for the spoof.
 Lacking an overarching plot for the concept, Paramount Pictures president Michael Eisner instead secured them a six-episode television series, despite ZAZ wanting to make it into a film.

 The show aired as a mid-season replacement in March 1982, but was taken off the schedule after four episodes.
 The remaining two episodes were dumped onto the summer schedule in place of the usual summer reruns.
 Against critical acclaim, the show was canceled by ABC.
 The show gained a strong cult following through repeat broadcasts on cable channels.

 Alan North played Captain Ed Hocken, and Peter Lupus co-starred as Officer Norberg.
 In the films, those roles were played by George Kennedy and O. J. Simpson respectively, with Norberg renamed Nordberg.
 The only actors who reprised their roles in the films are Leslie Nielsen, Ed Williams as scientist Ted Olson, and Ronald "Tiny Ron" Taylor as the very tall Al. Joyce Brothers played herself in the fourth episode and in The Naked Gun: From the Files of Police Squad!.
 Robert Goulet, one of the "special guest stars" killed during the title sequence, plays the villain Quentin Hapsburg in The Naked Gun 2½: The Smell of Fear.